In Stock

 Watering

-Blackcurrants need regular moisture to support healthy growth and reliable fruiting.
+Black Currants need regular moisture to support healthy growth and reliable fruiting.
 Keep the soil consistently moist but not waterlogged, especially during flowering and fruit development.
 Overwatering can lead to fruit splitting, so water deeply and allow the top few centimetres of soil to dry slightly between waterings.
 Ensure the soil is free-draining and avoid watering late in the day to reduce the risk of fungal issues.
 Increase watering in hot or dry conditions, and reduce it in winter while ensuring the soil doesn’t dry out completely.

 Fertilise

-Black currants are moderate feeders, meaning they don’t need constant fertilising but still benefit from nutrient-rich soil and seasonal feeding to support healthy growth and fruiting.
+Black Currants are moderate feeders, meaning they don’t need constant fertilising but still benefit from nutrient-rich soil and seasonal feeding to support healthy growth and fruiting.

 When planting, mix in a complete fertiliser to provide a balanced supply of nutrients for strong root development and early growth.
 Combine this with well-rotted organic matter to improve soil structure and fertility.